MADD: Fewer than half of drunk driving arrests in study's SC counties ended in DUI convictions - South Carolina Radio Network

 Some of those loopholes got statewide attention earlier this year when DUI charges were dismissed against State Sen. Paul Campbell, R-Berkeley.
 Campbell was arrested last year after a Highway Patrol trooper suspected the senator had been driving drunk when his car hit another vehicle (Campbell insisted his wife had been driving).
 After Campbell failed a roadside sobriety test, the trooper brought him to the Charleston County jail for a Breathalyzer test.
 Campbell blew a 0.09, just above the state’s legal limit.
 However, a magistrate tossed the charge because the trooper did not also give Campbell a blood test when the lawmaker requested it.

-Burritt said South Carolina is one of the few states which require the arresting officer act as prosecutor for DUI cases.
+Burritt said South Carolina is one of the few states where the arresting officer acts as prosecutor for DUI cases.

 He said the lack of prosecutors, myriad loopholes and lax regulations for arrested drivers to get a temporary license between their arrest and trial likely contribute to South Carolina’s high DUI fatality rate compared to the national average.
 MADD said South Carolina’s 334 DUI-related deaths in 2016 (the most recent year available) were more than 43 other states, including many with larger populations than the Palmetto State.